jostmey/ConnectFour/README.md

 ## Run

-If your browser supports java applets then you can run the program simply by opening the file `ConnectFour.html` in your browser.
+If your browser supports java applets then you can use it to run the program simply by opening the file `ConnectFour.html`.
 Alternatively, you can run the program from the command line.
 Set the working directory to this folder and run the following command.

 `appletviewer ConnectFour.html`